About Vaccinations

 Because the age of majority under health law in Norway is 16 years, parents do not have access to their children’s vaccination status after their 16th birthday.
 Buypass ID is available to persons from the age of 13.
 If you have such an ID, you can check your vaccinations yourself by logging in to the Vaccinations service at Helsenorge.

-If you are aged between 16 and 18, you can order a vaccination card directly from the Norwegian Institute of Public Health without a Buypass ID.
+If you are aged between 16 and 18, you can order a vaccination record directly from the Norwegian Institute of Public Health without a Buypass ID.

-There is a 30-day deadline for the issuing of vaccination cards from the Norwegian Institute of Public Health, but they will normally be dispatched within 1-2 days after ordering.
+There is a 30-day deadline for the issuing of vaccination records from the Norwegian Institute of Public Health, but they will normally be dispatched within 1-2 days after ordering.

 Children under 16 and adults over 18 years of age